 Religious practice in Africa centers on a desire to engage the spiritual world in the interests of social stability and well-being.
 Annual rites of renewal among the Bwa, for example, are designed to seek the continued goodwill of nature spirits (example here).
 Political leaders also seek religious guidance to ensure the success of their reign.
 Fon kings, for example, referenced a divination process known as fa, which predicted the nature and character of their reign (example here).
 Personal misfortune, such as illness, death, or barrenness, or community crises, including war or drought, are also cause to petition the spirits for guidance and assistance.
 Art objects are employed as vehicles for spiritual communication in diverse ways.
 Some are created for use in an altar or shrine and may receive sacrificial offerings.
 The Dogon of Mali, for example, show gratitude to the ancestors by offering pieces of meat in a monumental container presented to the family altar (below).
-In the kingdom of Benin (Nigeria), cast brass heads commemorating deceased kings are placed on royal ancestral altars, where they serve as a point of contact with the king’s royal ancestors (left).
+In the kingdom of Benin (Nigeria), cast brass heads commemorating deceased kings are placed on royal ancestral altars, where they serve as a point of contact with the king’s royal ancestors (above).

 Other objects are used by diviners to attract and tap into spiritual forces.
 The dazzling beauty of an expertly carved Baule figure sculpture lures a nature spirit into inhabiting the sculpture, thereby aiding a diviner’s work (example here).
 Such objects themselves are often not inherently powerful but must be activated through ritual offerings or by a knowledgeable religious specialist.